salonich/CS533-fall2019/README.md

 ## Available Scripts

 Open your Neo4j database, select the project you want to render and start that project.
+Once the project has successfully started, go on to start your local react browser.

-In your code, I already have node module neo4j-graph-renderer which will handle all the work for you:
+In the code, I already have node module Neo4jGraphRenderer which will handle all the work for you:

 General usage: